pointfreeco/swift-structured-queries/Sources/StructuredQueriesSQLiteCore/Documentation.docc/Articles/Views.md

   }
 }

-The best part of this is that the "JOIN" used in the view is completely hidden from us.
+The best part of this is that the `JOIN` used in the view is completely hidden from us.
 For all intents and purposes, `ReminderWithList` seems like a regular SQL table for which each row holds just two strings.
 We can simply query from the table to get that data in whatever way we want.